Smoac/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/masterdata-exports-and-imports.md

 ## Masterdata version

-The masterdata Excel file exported from openBIS, contains in the first column the version number of the masterdata.
-Since openBIS version 20.10.7.2 the version number is ignored on import if:

-1. the version column is completely removed from the masterdata file
+In openBIS version 20.10.8, the masterdata version has been removed from the exported masterdata files.

-or

-2. the version column is left empty

-If the version column is present in the Excel file and version numbers are present, in order to update a type, the number of the type that should be updated must be increased by 1, as described in ([New entity type registration)](docs/user-documentation/general-admin-users/admins-documentation/new-entity-type-registration.md).